sds/overcommit/README.md

     how they are run so they can be invoked in a different context, for example running `bundle exec rubocop` instead of just `rubocop` so you can use gem versions specified in your local `Gemfile.lock`
+  * `flags`: Array of command line arguments to pass as the flags.
+This is useful for when a newer version of a tool removes/renames existing flags, so you can update the flags via your configuration and not wait on an upstream fix in Overcommit
   * `install_command`: Command the user can run to install the `required_executable`